lumenbro/chainsig-stellar.js/README.md

 - **Aptos**: Move-based blockchain with Ed25519 signature support
 - **SUI**: Move-based blockchain with Ed25519 signature support
 - **XRP Ledger**: XRP mainnet, testnet, and devnet with native XRP transfers
+- **Stellar**: Stellar mainnet and testnet with native XLM transfers and Ed25519 MPC signing

 Each chain adapter provides a unified interface for:
 - Address and public key derivation